Last Updated July, 2022

 Karahayit Hot Springs

 Karahayit is the younger brother of Pamukkale located very near.
-Most people combine a trip here with the tour of Pamukkale.
+Most people combine a trip here with a tour of Pamukkale.

 Karahayit has five different springs and red-brown travertines with water +67С degrees that are located in one central park.
 The composition of the water is dominated by iron salts, so this is why it has a brownish-yellow tint.
 Liquid flows into pools or bursts out of the ground in a fountain.